-Health disparities between persons with disabilities and their nondisabled counterparts have not materially improved in the 12 years since NCD published its 2009 seminal report, The Current State of Health Care for People with Disabilities.
-Today, in the United States, if you are a person with a physical, intellectual, or developmental disability, your life expectancy is less than that of someone without disabilities.
-You are more than three times as likely to have arthritis, diabetes, and a heart attack.
-6 You are five times more likely to report a stroke, Chronic Obstructive Pulmonary Disease and depression.
-You are more likely to be obese.8 You are significantly more likely to have unmet medical, dental, and prescription needs.
-9 If you are a woman with a disability, you are likely to receive poorer maternity care and less likely to have received a Pap smear test or a mammogram.
-10 If you are a pregnant woman with a disability, you have a much higher risk for severe pregnancy- and birth-related complications and eleven times the risk of maternal death.
-11 If you are an adult who is Deaf or hard of hearing, you are three times as likely to report fair or poor health as compared to those who do not have hearing impairments.
-12 If you have an intellectual disability, it is the strongest predictor for COVID-19 infection and the second strongest predictor for COVID-19 death.
-13 If you live in a rural area, your disability appears to further worsen barriers to accessing healthcare.
-14 These disparities are exacerbated if you are a person with a disability and a person of color.
+depression.
+You are more likely to be obese.
+You are significantly more likely to have unmet medical, dental, and prescription needs.
+If you are a woman with a disability, you are likely to receive poorer maternity care and less likely to have received a Pap smear test or a mammogram.
+If you are a pregnant woman with a disability, you have a much higher risk for severe pregnancy- and birth-related complications and eleven times the risk of maternal death.
+If you are an adult who is Deaf or hard of hearing, you are three times as likely to report fair or poor health as compared to those who do not have hearing impairments.
+As of 2022, if you had an intellectual disability, it was the strongest predictor for COVID-19 infection and the second strongest predictor for COVID-19 death.9 If you live in a rural area, your disability appears to further worsen barriers to accessing healthcare.
+These disparities are exacerbated if you are a person with a disability and a person of color.
 Studies have found that adults with disabilities in underserved racial and ethnic groups are more likely to report fair to poor health or that their health has worsened over the past year, compared with people without disabilities in the same racial/ ethnic groups and with non-Hispanic whites with disabilities.
-15 As appropriately noted by President Biden on his very first day in office, through his Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government, entrenched disparities in our laws and public policies, and in our public and private institutions, have often denied equal opportunity to underserved and marginalized communities including people with disabilities; they must be treated equitably.
-16

-Core Components of NCD's Framework to End Health Disparities of People with Disabilities
+Core Components of NCD's Health Equity for People with Disabilities Framework

-Through its research, collaboration with experts, and consultation with members of the disability community, NCD's findings reveal five paramount policy issues on which the advancement of healthy equity for people with disabilities largely rely.
+Through its research, collaboration with experts, and consultation with members of the disability community, NCD's findings reveal five paramount policy issues on which the goal of ending health disparities of people with disabilities largely rely.